thehydroimpulse/rollout/README.md

 ## Defining Features

 Because Redis is not persistent &mdash; and for this usecase, it shouldn't need to be &mdash; we need a way to easily define these features and re-allocate them.
-This allows you to re-define the features whenever your application launches, or whenever you deploy.
+This allows you to re-define the features whenever your application launches, or when you deploy.
 It only creates entries that do not currently exist.
 By default, newly defined features will be disabled.

 ```js
 freeze.define('feature_name');